yisehakalelign/ETS-1415-15/README.md

 text = "string-methods" # a string is specified in variable callled text print(text.strip("-)) # "stringmethods" is expected to be printed

+## 13 str-lstrip is a string method that removes leading whitespace or specified character from the string
+# example:-
+phone = " infinix " # i specified a string in a variable called phone print(phone.lstrip()) # this will print "infinix "

+## 14 str-rstrip is a string methods that removes trailing whitespace or specified character in a string
+# example:-
+word = " paper cut " # i specified a string in to variable called word print(word.rstrip()) # this will print " paper cut"

+## 15 str-split is a string method that split the string in to  substring based on delimiter.
+# example:-
+object = "charger box" # a string is specified in a variable called object print(object.split()) # ['charger' , 'box'] is expected to be printed